UtakarshYadav/UtakarshYadav/README.md

 - 👋 Hi, I’m @UtakarshYadav
 - 👀 I’m interested in ...
 Web Development
-- 🌱 I’m currently learning ...
-JavaScript and NodeJs
+- 🌱 I’m currently learning ...NodeJs and React
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 My wtsap no: 8743065285